-The District's investment policies are governed by State statutes.
+The District's deposits and investment policies are governed by State statutes.
 The District has adopted its own written investment policy which provides for the deposit of funds in FDIC insured commercial banks or trust companies located within the State.
 The District is authorized to use demand deposit accounts, time deposit accounts and certificates of deposit.
-Permissible investments include obligations of the U.S. Treasury, U.S. Agencies, repurchase agreements and obligations of New York State or its political subdivisions.